Postmodernist/BoardAI/README.md

 ## Exporting a model

-Configure the `utils/export.py` by setting the variables at the top of the file then run it.
+Configure the `utils/export.py` by setting the variables at the top of the file, then run it.
 The `MODEL_VERSION` and `DIR_NUMBER` use the same conventions as described in `utils/paths.py`.

 ## License